HF (High Frequency)

 HF RFID tags – Common disadvantages:

-ISO 15693 (ISO 18000-3 Mode 1): HF ISO 15693 RFID tags usually combine low manufacturing costs, good memory capacity, good functioning with metals and liquids, medium read distances (from 1 cm to about 1 meter).
-HF ISO 15693 RFID tags are usually used for access control, ticketing, retail and item-level logistics, library and bookshop management, CD & DVD tagging, pharmaceutical item tracking other applications in healthcare such as patient tracking in hospitals.
+ISO 15693 (ISO 18000-3 Mode 1): HF ISO 15693 RFID tags usually combine low manufacturing costs with good memory capacity, good functioning with metals and liquids, medium read distances (from 1 cm to about 1 meter).
+HF ISO 15693 RFID tags are usually used for access control, ticketing, retail and item-level logistics, library and bookshop management, CD & DVD tagging, pharmaceutical item tracking and other applications in healthcare such as patient tracking in hospitals.